runesmith2013/runesmith2013.github.io/_posts/2016-11-08-OSGi-Diffusion.markdown

 We are pleased to bring you the fifteenth event of the Docklands.LJC; a group within the main London Java Community that focuses on the developer community in and around Docklands on the 2nd Tuesday of each month.

 Our speakers this month are Neil Bartlett and Phil Aston.

-As the spaces are limited, places will be preferentially allocated to those who have attended previously and first-timers; those with a low attendance record may be removed.

 <h2>Neil Bartlett - Java 9, OSGi and The Future of Modularity</h2>